QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <div class="row row-cols-md-2"><div>

 An **exception** is a signal fired when something unexpected occurs.
-This is most of the time an error 🔥.
+This is usually an error 🔥.
 If no one handles the signal, then the program crashes.
 It prints a **stacktrace** with the trace of methods the signal went through.
 There are **two** categories of exceptions.

 <br>